bnosac/word2vec/README.md

 ## Pretrained models

-- Pretrained models are available for English at https://github.com/maxoodf/word2vec#basic-usage
+- Note that the framework is compatible with theh original word2vec model implementation.
+In order to use external models which are not trained and saved with this R package, you need to set normalize=TRUE in read.word2vec.
+This holds for models e.g. trained with gensim or the models made available through R package sentencepiece
-- **Note that external models not trained and saved with this R package, you need to set normalize=TRUE.
-This holds for models e.g. trained with Gensim or the models made available at sentencepiece**
+- Example below using a pretrained model available for English at https://github.com/maxoodf/word2vec#basic-usage

 ```{r}
 library(word2vec)